 Inspired by the colors and textures of the Val d'Orcia, the 23 Borgo Suites have been lovingly restored, retaining the architectural details of the Estate, and blending the finest antiques with custom pieces created by local artisans.
 The suites range in size from 50-137sqm and feature airy bathrooms, panoramic views of the countryside, whilst some have large terraces.
 Amenities include LCD TVs, WiFi high-speed Internet access and iPod stations.

-Located in the most picturesque areas of the Estate are ten 17th and 18th century Tuscan farmhouses that have been transformed into luxurious three to five bedroom villas with private heated pools.
+Located in the most picturesque areas of the Estate are ten 17th and 18th century Tuscan farmhouses that have been transformed into luxurious three to six bedroom villas with private heated pools.
 Some are tucked away in the forest; others overlook vineyards and olive groves; a few nestle inside the Borgo, whilst one sits proudly next to the castle ruins.
 All of them have stunning and memorable views of the Tuscan countryside.